Bayesian inference for the Markov-modulated Poisson process with an outcome process: Empirical studies

 \subsection{Application: Canadian healthcare system data}

-In this section, we delve into the proposed methodology designed to enhance our comprehension of the progression of chronic diseases, particularly COPD.
-The significance of this understanding lies in its potential to facilitate early diagnosis, personalized care, and effective management of healthcare systems.
+In this section, we delve into the proposed methodology designed to enhance our understanding of the progression of chronic diseases, particularly COPD.
+The significance of this understanding lies in its potential to help with effective management of healthcare systems and pave the way for methods of early diagnosis and personalized care, as the model can help the management team understand the ``care path" or ``trajectory" of the cohort before they become severely ill.
 While clinical and administrative data harbor valuable insights, traditional methods for modelling disease progression face limitations when dealing with data collected at irregular intervals and interaction frequency, such as when patients choose to engage with the healthcare system.

 To address these challenges, our proposed methodology is applied to a COPD cohort derived from healthcare administrative data.
 An open, dynamic cohort was established, comprising a 25\% random sample of Montreal residents in Canada.
 In 1998, a similar random sample was drawn from the R\'{e}gie de l'assurance maladie du Qu\'{e}bec (RAMQ)-registered population within the census metropolitan area of Montreal.
 Subsequently, at the onset of each subsequent year, 25\% of individuals born in Montreal or relocating to Montreal within the past year were sampled to maintain cohort representativeness.
 Follow-up concluded upon death or a change in residential address outside Montreal; however, neither death nor the time of address change is recorded in our data.
 This administrative database encompasses outpatient diagnoses and procedures submitted through RAMQ billing claims, as well as inpatient claims for procedures and diagnoses.
 Drug dispensing data are available for individuals covered by drug insurance through RAMQ, which includes roughly half the population, especially all those aged 65 and above.
 All data are interconnected through an anonymized version of the RAMQ number, and administered by the Surveillance Lab at McGill Clinical \& Health Informatics research group.